-Live and Let Die basked in blaxploitation, The Man with the Golden Gun clung to the Kung Fu craze, and Moonraker wanted a slice of the sci-fi pie.
+Live and Let Die basked in blaxploitation.
+The Man with the Golden Gun clung to the Kung Fu craze.
+Moonraker wanted a slice of the sci-fi pie.

-The pre-titles sequence is textbook Bond.
-While 007 free-falling out of an aeroplane is breathtaking, any excitement is left void by the film taking only minutes to descend into buffoonery.
+The pre-titles sequence (PTS) is textbook Bond.
+While 007 free-falling out of an aeroplane is breathtaking, any excitement is left void.
+The film takes only minutes to descend into buffoonery.
 Jaws flaps around in the sky, accompanied by circus music, and lands in a tent for clowns.

 One can only wince at Roger, while ever the professional, delivering the line: